realian00/veder-project-front/README.md

 ## About

 This project is my first real application, tailored to a company.
-Ths main idea of the app is to manage the entire workflow of a department in the company, in order to improve control, information access and management.
+The main idea of the app is to manage the entire workflow of a department in the company, in order to improve control, information access and management.

 ---